 You might be wondering, how long have people been tripping on mushrooms?
 What makes them so healthy?
 What are the effects of shrooms and how safe are they?
-What's the deal with that mushroom in Mario?
+What's the deal with that mushroom in Super Mario Bros.?
 How many types of mushrooms make you trip?
 Do some really glow?
 All of this and more is included on this list of mushroom facts.

-Magic Mushrooms Actually Boost Communication Within the Brain
+Magic Mushrooms Actually Boost Communication Within The Brain

 Researchers theorize that "tripping" is actually experiencing a hyperconnected brain.
-When you take mushrooms with psilocybin your brain stops communicating normally and communication starts occurring between "brain regions that don't normally talk together."It is shown to be a great way to change perspective, aid in alleviating depression, and PTSD.
+When you take mushrooms with psilocybin, your brain stops communicating normally and communication starts occurring between "brain regions that don't normally talk together."